 For example, the Canon EF 400mm f/2.8 L IS II USM Lens has a native MM of 0.17x.
 Adding a 1.4x extender to this lens increases the MM by 1.4x for a 0.24x.

 All Canon super telephoto lenses are compatible with the Canon EF 12mm Extension Tube II and the Canon EF 25mm Extension Tube II.
 Using the ETs improves the 200-400 L IS lens' MM specs to 0.20-0.03, 0.36-0.02x and 0.26-0.07, 0.52-0.05x respectively (comma separating the without and with-extenders figures).
 I use extension tubes behind super telephoto lenses more than with any other lens type.
+I have macro lenses to handle the wider focal length close-up photography needs, but sometimes I need more working distance than these lenses provide.
+Butterflies and birds are two subjects that like ETs and long focal length lenses.
 You need to be aware that infinity focus distance is not available when ETs are mounted.

-Those of us who have had the privilege of using one of Canon's super telephoto lenses have a good idea of what to expect from the design and build qualities of the Canon EF 200-400mm f/4 L IS USM Ext 1.4x Lens.
-Featuring a weight-saving but strong magnesium alloy body, the weather-sealed 200-400 L will be ready rigors of professional outdoor use – which often includes abuse.
+The latest of these lenses, the Canon EF 200-400mm f/4 L IS USM Ext 1.4x Lens L included, have a weight-saving but very strong magnesium alloy body.
+This solidly built, weather-sealed lens is ready rigors of professional outdoor use – which often includes abuse.

+Canon has eliminated the protective meniscus front element from their recent big lenses, including the 200-400 L. While that protection is gone, weight savings is one of the benefits.
+Use the hood to protect your front element.
 The 200-400 L lens shares the Canon ET-120(WII) Lens Hood (included) with the Canon EF 300mm f/2.8 L IS II USM Lens.
-This hood is plenty large enough to afford very good protection (from bright light, rain, dirt, impact, etc.) to the front lens element.
+This hood is sufficiently large enough to afford very good protection (from bright light, rain, dirt, impact, etc.) to the front lens element.

-I was also asked if water and dirt were going to funnel into and pool in the extender switch area.
-My expectation is that the Canon engineers have thought of this issue and that we will not have problems in this regard, but this also remains to be seen.
+I was asked if water and dirt were going to funnel into and pool in the extender switch area.
+It certainly looks like dirt and water could get trapped in this area, but it doesn't look like problems beyond the need for a cleaning should be experienced.
+My expectation is that Canon's engineers have thought of this issue and that we will not have functional problems in this regard.

 The size and weight of the Canon EF 200-400mm f/4 L IS USM Ext 1.4x Lens are considerable – this lens will not be considered small or light by anyone.
-Weighing in between the Canon EF 500mm f/4.0 L IS II USM Lens and the Canon EF 600mm f/4.0 L IS II USM Lens, the 200-400 L is hand-holdable, but not comfortably hand-holdable for long periods of time.
-A monopod or a tripod is going to be a very useful 200-400 L accessory.
+Weighing in between the Canon EF 500mm f/4.0 L IS II USM Lens and the Canon EF 400mm f/2.8 L IS II USM Lens (and Canon EF 600mm f/4.0 L IS II USM Lens), the 200-400 L is hand-holdable, but not comfortably hand-holdable for long periods of time.
+I can definitely say that handholding this lens for the image stabilization testing was not fun.
+Much more fun is shooting the 200-400 L from a quality monopod or a tripod.
+And of course the zoom ring is easier to use when a tripod or monopod is providing the needed third hand.

-Here is a table of comparable Canon telephoto lenses with the weight specification included.
+Here is a table of comparable Canon telephoto lenses with the size and weight specifications included.

 |Model||Weight||Dimensions w/o Hood||Filter||Year|